ehh4/Brain_Tumor_CV_project/README.md

         cd data_515_brain_tumor_computer_vision

-3. Create a conda envrionment with the required packages with the following command:
+3. Create a conda environment with the required packages with the following command:
     * Note this may take a couple minutes to install the packages <br>